microsoft/msphpsql/Linux-mac-install.md

 Install the ODBC driver for macOS by following the instructions on the [Install the Microsoft ODBC driver for SQL Server (macOS)]( https://docs.microsoft.com/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15).

+> [!NOTE]
+> If using Apple M1 ARM64 hardware, please install Microsoft ODBC driver 17.8+ directly without using the emulator Rosetta 2.

 In addition, you may need to install the GNU make tools:
 ```bash
 brew install autoconf automake libtool